What is the Ideal Home Temperature?

 When we experience extreme weather, it can be tempting to crank the thermostat up or down.
-While it may seem like a good idea at the time, the constant change in temperature can cause your energy bills to sky-rocket.
+While it may seem like a good idea at the time, the constant change in temperature can cause your energy bills to skyrocket.
 Truthfully, you don’t need to pay extra in order to be comfortable in your home.
-Watch this video, then read below to learn more.

-Nighttime and Away Settings Adjusting your thermostat strategically can save up to 10% off your monthly bill.
+Use nighttime and away settings.
+Adjusting your thermostat strategically can save up to 10% off your monthly bill.
 While changing the temperature too often can cause your bills to rise, a smart approach to temperature can save you thousands in the long run.